 - restore the skin’s protective function and chemical balance

-- prevent loss of fluid
+- provide rehydration and prevent fluid loss

-- stabilize the body’s temperature
+- stabilize body temperature

 Possible options include:

-- bathing with salt water
+- bathing in salt water

 - taking oatmeal baths